Almost toric fibrations on K3 surfaces via degenerations: Symplectic Kulikov models from toric degenerations

 Pulling back the almost toric fibration on $D'_i$ via $\psi$ gives us the required almost toric fibration on $(\tilde{D}_i, \tilde{\omega}_t|_{\tilde{D}_{i}})$ with boundary divisors $\cup_j \tilde{D}_{ij}$ as required.

 \end{proof}

-The following corollaries follow from Lemma~\ref{Lemma:Family_of_Form_small_blowup}, \ref{Lemma:ConstructionofATF} and Subsection \ref{Subsection:Holformonsmallblowup}. \begin{cor} For $|\vec{t}|$ small enough, $(E_{sb},\tilde{\omega}_{\vec{t}})$ is a symplectic Kulikov model of type III for the degeneration defined by the pencil associated with the anti-canonical sections $s_0,s_1$. \end{cor} \begin{cor} Let $(X,\omega,\mu_X)$ be a toric Fano 6-fold with momentum polytope $P$ and let $\pi: E\rightarrow \C$ be the pencil of as defined in Equation \ref{Equation:Pencilofsections}.
+The following corollaries follow from Lemma~\ref{Lemma:Family_of_Form_small_blowup}, \ref{Lemma:ConstructionofATF} and Lemma \ref{E_{sb}isKulikov}. \begin{cor} For $|\vec{t}|$ small enough, $(E_{sb},\tilde{\omega}_{\vec{t}})$ is a symplectic Kulikov model of type III for the degeneration defined by the resolution of the pencil associated with the anti-canonical sections $s_0,s_1$. \end{cor} \begin{cor} Let $(X,\omega,\mu_X)$ be a toric Fano 3-fold with momentum polytope $P$ and let $\pi: E\rightarrow \C$ be the pencil of as defined in Equation \ref{Equation:Pencilofsections}.
 For $|\vec{t}|$ small enough, the general fiber of the resolved fibration $\tilde{\pi}$ endowed with the restriction of $\tilde{\omega}_{\vec{t}}$ carries an almost toric fibration whose base can be identified with the boundary of the moment polytope $\partial P$. \end{cor}

 \begin{rmk} One can also appeal to Theorem 2 in \cite{Li-Min-Ning} to directly produce the almost toric fibration $\mu: (\tilde{D}_i, \tilde{\omega}_{\vec{t}}|_{D_{i}}) \rightarrow B$ with boundary $\bigcup_j D_{ij}$.
 However, we chose to give a self contained proof to have an explicit description of the almost toric fibration.
 We use the construction in Lemma~\ref{Lemma:ConstructionofATF} to provide an explicit isomorphism with the Gross-Siebert construction in Section~\ref{SecGrossSiebert}. \end{rmk}